mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Bay Gunner: Each bay weapon has its own gunner.
 Marine: Prepares to repel boarders or to board enemy ships.

+#### Passenger
-Passenger: Passengers are all Travellers who are not assigned a duty and are assumed to be waiting in their staterooms.
+Passengers are all Travellers who are not assigned a duty and are assumed to be waiting in their staterooms.

 A list of possible actions related to each duty can be found on page 171.